HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference

 \textbf{Cost Efficiency and Integration Feasibility.} Despite its relatively recent emergence, SRAM-based PIM architectures have witnessed rapid development due to their excellent compatibility with standard digital processes.
 This compatibility facilitates the seamless integration of full-core digital logic with SRAM-based PIM, enabling efficient implementation of complex operations, such as nonlinear activation functions.
 Conversely, embedding such intricate logic directly into DRAM or emerging non-volatile memory (NVM) technologies remains prohibitively challenging and costly.
 In such media, only simpler operations (e.g., multiply-accumulate, MAC) are realistically feasible.
 This delineation naturally positions SRAM as an optimal candidate for computationally intensive tasks requiring intricate logic integration.

 \textbf{Reduction of Data Movement Overhead.} The weight matrices constitute a dominant fraction compared to the KV cache in single-batch inference scenarios.
 For instance, in an OPT-$30$B model with a $1k$ sequence length, the weights amount to approximately $60$ GB, while the KV cache is only about $1.31$ GB.
 Extensive prior work demonstrates that frequent data movement is one of the primary sources of energy dissipation and performance loss.
 Consequently, computations involving substantial weight matrices in QKV generation and FFN are strategically offloaded to HBM-based near-bank PIM to capitalize on the larger storage capacity and bandwidth advantages of HBM.
-In contrast, smaller-sized but computationally intensive operations, particularly attention computations, and nonlinear operations, are effectively mapped onto SRAM-based PIM units, leveraging their unique characteristics of ultra-high speed, low latency, and high throughput computation.
+In contrast, smaller-sized but computationally intensive operations, particularly attention computations and nonlinear operations, are effectively mapped onto SRAM-based PIM units, leveraging their unique characteristics of ultra-high speed, low latency, and high-throughput computation.

-In summary, combining HBM-PIM with SRAM-PIM provides a highly practical, performance-advantaged architecture for single-batch LLM inference.
+In summary, combining HBM-PIM with SRAM-PIM provides a highly practical, performance-efficient architecture for single-batch LLM inference.
 HBM offers the bandwidth and capacity required for weight-intensive GEMV computations, while SRAM delivers ultra-low latency for attention and nonlinear operators.
-Our heterogeneous PIM design minimizes data movement, enables fine-grained pipelining and parallel execution, simultaneously reduces end-to-end latency, and provides implementation feasibility.
+Our heterogeneous PIM design minimizes data movement, enables fine-grained pipelining and parallel execution, reduces end-to-end latency, and improves implementation feasibility.